 Hill Country : Much cooler, particularly in the evenings.
 Bring a sweater or fleece and a waterproof.
-In low wet land throughout the mid-country, you'll find many leeches in the grass from small to large buffalo leeches.
+In low wet-land throughout the mid-country, you'll find leeches in the grass from small to large buffalo leeches.
 Bring long trousers tucked into your socks and cover your boots with soap.

 Colombo: The capital is a thriving social scene with many fashionable restaurants.
-Linen casuals will be fine but you may feel a tad under dressed in the “vogue” restaurants.
+Smart linen casuals will be fine in the “vogue” restaurants.

 |back to top|

-It is recommended that you safely carry your passport at all times.
+It is recommended that you safely carry your passport at all times or leave in a locked hotel safe.
 Passport must be valid for a minimum 6 months.
 Visas to be obtained prior to arrival and can be done on line: www.eta.gov.lk.